 During my 1988-1989 sabbatical leave, my collaboration with Nell Dale led to a new categorization of abstract data types from a user's perspective.

-In 2000-2002, When I served as Program Chair for SIGCSE 2000, I worked with two students to design and implement a statistical study to examine the natural variability of ratings of papers by referees.
+In 2000-2002, when I served as Program Chair for SIGCSE 2000, I worked with two students to design and implement a statistical study to examine the natural variability of ratings of papers by referees.
 As part of the reviewing process for SIGCSE 2000, each of 10 papers was sent to about 100 referees.
 A statistical analysis provided some overall results concerning ratings variance, as well as the possible influence on scores of such factors as referee gender, subject familiarity, country of residence, role as both referee and author, and involvement in a group of referees.
 Additional analysis indicated the relative importance of such factors as technical content, writing, originality, and significance in the overall ratings.
 The students presented several conclusions at a poster at the ACM International Student Poster Contest at SIGCSE 2000, and a published paper followed in June 2002.

 Most recently, my on-going experiments with collaborative pedagogies have demonstrated that such approaches allow the coverage of more material in a semester while maintaining or reducing drop-out rates from CS1 to CS2.
 Also, I have developed new models, involving student-faculty collaboration, for on-going course-development work.
 Traditionally, faculty develop courses with students as targets.
 In this new model, course development follows from a true collaboration between faculty and students, in which each team member provides vital perspectives and insights.
-Two papers, written by students and myself, have appeared on this approach, following a peer-review publishing process.
+Four papers, written by students and myself, have appeared on this approach, following a peer-review publishing process.

 In addition to applying computer science principles, algorithms, and methodologies to solve a variety of problems, I am quite proud that I have been able to include students in fundamental ways in several of my activities.
 Three large projects illustrate this work.